jeromeetienne/jsinside.com/videos/2014-04-12-10-28-getting-started-with-javascript/slides/slides.md

 --

-## Now we got numbers, we add them together
+## Now that we got numbers, we add them together.

 --